iobroker-community-adapters/ioBroker.shelly/docs/en/protocol-coap.md

 ![iobroker_coap](../iobroker_coap.png)

+### Important notes

+#### Shelly Firmware 1.8.0 (or later)

+- If you use the CoAP protocol, you have to use adapter version 4.0.0 or above.
+- If you use devices with firmware below 1.8.0 (except Shelly 4 Pro) you have have to use adapter version 3.3.6 or below.
+The adapter version 4.0.0 (or later) would not work in this case!

+#### Shelly Firmware 1.9.4 (or later)

+- You have to enter a CoIoT server for CoAP.
+For more information, see CoAp section in this documentation.

 ### Trouble Shooting

 In some cases, Shelly devices will not be found by the Shelly adapter in CoAP mode.
 Please try the following: